In Search of the Fastest TypeScript ORM

 Section titled “Reproduce It”Full disclosure: I’m the author of UQL.
 That’s exactly why I built the benchmark as an independent repo anyone can audit and reproduce.

-The full benchmark is open source — clone it, run it, prove me wrong.
-No database needed, finishes in seconds:
+The full benchmark is open source — clone it, audit it, run it, share results.
+No database needed, finishes in seconds.
+See how UQL maintains its 4x-40x performance lead across every modern TypeScript environment.